 This is an easy step.
 How much do you want to spend on a vehicle?

 Things like auto insurance, fuel, and maintenance can add up quickly.
-For me personally, those items alone are adding an additional $300/mo of expenses to a vehicle.
-Not accounting for the additional costs of ownership can be one of the biggest car-buying mistakes you can make.
+For me, those items alone add an additional $300/mo of expenses to a vehicle.
+Not accounting for the additional costs of ownership can be one of the biggest car-buying mistakes.